haileylian/Memo-Notepad/README.md

 # Memo-Notepad

 Memo-Notepad is an online note-taking application designed to help users easily record their ideas, thoughts, to-do lists, and more.
 With its simple and intuitive interface, users can create, edit, and save notes online, making note-taking a seamless experience.
+This is a group project of web programing course.

 ## Features